bustammi/Analytical-Programming/README.md

 * Create an additional column for increasing the granularity to "coarse" by generating a discrete array of random integers for the "Years" column through ```matlab T.Var6 = randi([2000 2019],1, 150)';```

 **Note:** Increasing the granularity of data to coarse will help the audience understand and analyze data in-depth.
-In particular, one has easier understanding in how the predictor variables will influence the dependent variable (i.e., annual income).
-Hence, the benefit of adding a column for "Years" enables the individual (i.e., researcher) to conduct a time-series analysis and observe the complex relationship between multiple variables (e.g., hours worked, years).
+In particular, one can better understand how the predictor variables will influence the dependent variable (i.e., annual income).
+Hence, adding a column for "Years" enables one to conduct a time-series analysis and observe the complex relationship between multiple variables (e.g., hours worked and years).

 _____________________________________
 ### Settting the properties for column names